cedreaper/cedreaper.github.io/tutorials/getting-started.md

 Be sure to explore the other guides available for each tool in your dashboard:

 - 🎯 **Lead Management**: Find and claim opportunities near you.
-- 🎨 **AI Mockup + RapidGlo Tools**: Create stunning lighting previews.
+- 🎨 **AI Mockup**: Create stunning lighting previews.
+- ⚡ **RapidGlo Mockup Tool**: Create cinematic mockups complete with built-in measurements and quoting ability.
+Mockup.
+Measure.
+Quote.
+Done.
 - 📏 **Measurements & Estimates**: Quote faster and smarter.
 - 💼 **Contractor Dashboard**: Manage your entire pipeline in one place.

-This guide will evolve as GloQuest grows—more features, walkthroughs, and pro tips are coming soon.
+This guide will evolve as we document more of the things we've been working on — more features, walkthroughs, and pro tips are coming soon.

 ---